Board of Trustees

 Term Ends 2024

-Anthony has been a resident of Fort Mill for 15 years.
-He and his wife, Kathy have been married since 2007.
-They have a 10-year-old daughter, Addison, who attends Fort Mill Elementary School as fifth grader.
+Anthony has been a resident of Fort Mill since 2006.
+He and his wife, Kathy, have been married since 2007.
+They have a 14-year-old daughter, Addison, who attends Fort Mill Middle School as an eighth grader.

-He is known in the community for his charity work.
-He founded the Community of Hearts Project, which is a service project created and coordinated to serve local underserved communities.
-Multiple times a month, Anthony leads groups of volunteers and pick up non-perishables, furniture items, clothing, home goods, etc, to distribute to the underserved communities.
-Anthony, also serves with Community Café, the Diversity & Inclusion Committee for Anne Springs Close Greenway, and the Community of the Hearts Project.
-He is a member of the Fort Mill Rotary Club and attends Forest Hill Church
+Anthony also founded the Community of Hearts Project, which is a service project created and coordinated to serve local underserved communities.
+Multiple times a month, Anthony leads groups of volunteers and picks up non-perishables, furniture items, clothing, home goods, etc., to distribute to the underserved communities.
+He attends Forest Hill Church.

-Anthony oversaw many theme parks, zoos and other entertainment venues in the U.S and Canada.
+Anthony oversaw many theme parks, zoos, and other entertainment venues in the U.S and Canada.
 He managed leadership positions and was indirectly responsible for more than 2,000 team members.
-Also, he has managed more than $100M portfolio in revenues, facilitated trainings and trained more than 10,000 employees, and hired more than 5,000 full-time and seasonal employees over a 20-year period.
+Also, he has managed more than $100M portfolio in revenues, facilitated training and trained more than 10,000 employees, and hired more than 5,000 full-time and seasonal employees over a 20-year period.

 Term Ends 2026